VectorZYJ/os_24_spring/lab2/README.md

-To test 'linker', you should
+To test 'sched', you should

 1. 'mv sched test', move executable 'sched' file to 'test' directory
 2. 'cd test', cd to test directory